mirumee/ariadne-website/docs/query-stack.md

 title: Customizing Query Stack
 ---

-Both parsing and validating parts of query execution stack can be replaced with custom logic.
+Ariadne lets to developers to replace both parsing and validating steps of the query execution stack with custom logic.

 ## Query parser